 Chartreuse is quite the birectifier case study, and though it will not reveal any secrets, an examination, I hope, will enhance appreciation.
 It was also a challenging case study because even when fractioned into parts, it still so readily defies language.
 How do I convey insights and a sense of wonder to anyone not present to dip their nose into sensations so elusive?

-The answer may be to look at some of my older experimental writing when I was obsessed with the categorization of aromas and use of metaphor systems.
-This is necessary because Chartreuse, as we all know, has a lot of aroma that are no so culinary and probably better associated with wearable perfume fragrances.
+The answer may be to look at some of my older experimental writing when I was obsessed with aroma categorization and use of metaphor systems.
+This is necessary because Chartreuse, as we all know, has a lot of aroma that are not so culinary and probably better associated with wearable perfume fragrances.

 We may have to set the scene for Chartreuse a little bit.
 Some great bits of their philosophy are revealed in a recent document about their move.

 Long ago, when I looked at Chartreuse, it seemed to me to represent the banishment of certain aromas for symbolic purposes.
-I thought it a likely symbol of chastity because of how it avoided any round sensual fruit aromas.
+I thought the Chartreuse aroma was likely symbolic of chastity because of how it avoided any round sensual fruit aromas.
 Feel free to brush up on olfactory and flavour symbolism if you need some help understanding.
 Of course it all goes horribly wrong pretty fast and pretty soon Chartreuse gets favored by the degenerates.
 I was introduced to it by a rock’n roller who worked at South Street Diner and sported a “Tip Me” belt buckle that had a slot to hold a Zippo.

 The famous documentary of the Carthusian monks is called Into Great Silence, and that silence no doubt provoked other forms of non-linguistic thought and order found in Chartreuse.
 Our best glimpse at that order may be the scales of perfumer G. Septimus Piesse: